Living Space Double Wide Mobile Home Newly Remodeled At Paradise Cove Rd, Malibu, C A

 Cut the wallboard into a small rectangle starting at the top or bottom corner of the wall first.
 This will allow you to check for signs that the wall is load-bearing without too much damage.

-If there are no signs of a load-bearing wall cut the wallboard across the middle.
-Use your hand or a crowbar or hammer to gently pull the rest of the paneling away from the framing.
+If there are no signs of a load-bearing wall, cut the wallboard across the middle.
+Use your hand, a crowbar, or a hammer to gently pull the rest of the paneling away from the framing.

 Do not alter or harm the framing within the wall.
-Go a little bit at a time to ensure there are no wires or pipes.
+Go a little at a time to ensure no wires or pipes.

 Step 5: Loosen the Bottom Plate from the Subfloor